By Tim Lambert

 Slavery was abolished in the British Empire in 1834.
 However slaves were made apprentices to their former masters for 6 years.
 In the event the apprenticeship of former slaves ended 2 years early in 1838.

-After the end of slavery there was a shortage of labour which was solved by importing labourers from India.
+After the end of slavery there was a shortage of labor which was solved by importing laborers from India.
 Many never returned to India.
 Meanwhile the Trinidadian economy boomed with exports of cocoa.

-Meanwhile in 1902 drilling for oil began in Trinidad and in 1910 Trinidad Oilfields ltd was founded.
-Meanwhile the workers were becoming organised and fretful.
+Meanwhile in 1902 drilling for oil began in Trinidad and in 1910 Trinidad Oilfields Ltd was founded.
+Meanwhile, the workers were becoming organized and fretful.
 In November 1919 Dockers went on strike.
 The strike became violent and the British government sent troops to restore order.

-Trinidad suffered in the recession of 2009 but it soon recovered.
-Today the economy of Trinidad is heavily dependent on oil and gas but it is booming.
-Tourism is also growing.
-Today the population of Trinidad is 1.2 million.
+Trinidad suffered in the recession of 2009 and the economy contracted again in 2014-2017.
+Today the economy of Trinidad is heavily dependent on oil and gas although tourism is growing.
+In 2020 the population of Trinidad was 1.4 million.

 A Brief History of Jamaica